Change these 5 habits to move your finances forward in the New Year

 (Reading time: 4:30)

-Next to health and fitness, improving personal finances tops Canadians’ list of New Year’s resolutions.
+Next to health and fitness, improving our personal finances tends to top the list of New Year’s resolutions.

 Yet according to an Ipsos survey, only 27% of Canadians that make resolutions actually stick to them.

 Educators Certified Financial Planner Lisa Raponi chalks this lack of ‘resolution follow-through’ up to one simple thing: habits.

 “It’s true when they say that people are creatures of habit,” says Lisa.
 “It can be difficult to change or even break certain habits because they become second nature—to the point where we perform them without even thinking about it.
 That’s why, when I sit down with education members to discuss their financial plan, part of the discussion involves identifying which habits need to be improved upon so they can start making better spending and saving decisions.”

 That’s where awareness is key when it comes to following through on any type of resolution, financial or otherwise.